 “For now, all we can do in stay in communication and hopefully you will keep us apprised of the situation,” I told him firmly.

-“Fort Walker, over and out,” I signed off and slowly removed the headset, looking over the small group.
+“Fort Walker, over and out,” I signed off slowly removing the headset, looking over the small group.

 “That was unexpected,” Mac commented.